 Seeing your baby for the first time is a priceless moment.
-There is a gamut of emotions that every parent goes through from love and happiness to sheer wonder.
+A gamut of emotions courses through every parent the first time they carry their bundle of joy ranging from love to happiness to sheer wonder.
 But the most overpowering feeling that every parent experiences is a fierce sense of protectiveness of the young life that has been entrusted to their care.

 In simple terms, vaccines save lives.

 By getting your child vaccinated, you are safeguarding them from many preventive illnesses.
 They can run around and play, free from the fear of polio, or get a simple red rash without you fearing that it could be a deadly bout of measles.

 While agreeing to get your child vaccinated is an important first step, you might be confused about what vaccines your child needs, when they need them and how to prepare them for their course.
 Read our comprehensive guide on getting your child vaccinated and a complete vaccination chart for babies in India to get all your questions answered and ensure that your child receives every advantage they can get.

 With our complete vaccination chart for babies in India, you can easily keep track of each of your child’s vaccination appointments!

 Vaccines need to be taken at specific time periods for them to be most effective.
 Some even require booster shots that need to be taken after a certain amount of time.
 Because of this, parents need to follow a strict schedule when it comes to vaccinating their child.

 The Indian Academy of Paediatrics (IAP) creates a vaccination schedule that is regularly updated following new advances in medicine.Your pediatrician is likely to refer to this immunization chart.
 However, the exact vaccines they recommend will depend upon your child’s genetics, health, and environmental risk factors.